home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 Now comes the fun part, time to open the Home Assistant UI and install and run your add-on.

 - Open the Home Assistant frontend
-- Go to "Configuration"
+- Go to "Settings"
-- Click on "Add-ons, backups & Supervisor"
+- Click on "Add-ons"
 - Click "add-on store" in the bottom right corner.

 [![Open your Home Assistant instance and show the Supervisor add-on store.](https://my.home-assistant.io/badges/supervisor_store.svg)](https://my.home-assistant.io/redirect/supervisor_store/)